cristian-cereseto/minesweeper/README.md

 # Cristian Cereseto - React js Mine Sweeper
-This project is a simple mine sweeper game built to demonstrate Front-end habilities and tought process.
+This project is a simple mine sweeper game built to demonstrate Front-end habilities and tought process, basic implementation for unit tests is based on jest and react testing library.

 ## Description:
 Small game where the user selects height, width and amount of mines (or selects between 3 different default difficulty levels) before being sent to a classic mine sweeper game.